-Several decades ago, baccarat was reserved exclusively for the elite but, thankfully, this is no longer the case.
-The game is now more accessible than ever as casual players can enjoy it at hundreds of live dealer casinos right from the comfort of their surroundings.
+Several decades ago, baccarat was reserved exclusively for the elite, but thankfully, this is no longer the case.
+The game is now more accessible than ever, and casual players can enjoy it at hundreds of live dealer casinos from the comfort of their homes.

 Live dealer baccarat quickly gained traction among online gambling aficionados thanks to its flexible betting limits, decent winning odds, and uncomplicated rules.
 The only decision baccarat players face in each round is whether to bet on Banker, Player, or Tie.